xfangsn/xfangsn.github.io/_pages/projects.md

 Physics Informed Neural Networks (PINNs) is a state-of-the-art tool for finding data-driven solutions to PDEs and discovering parameters in a PDE from a given data.
 In the present work, we have studied both, in the context of fluid drainage from the edge of a porous reservoir.
-We are investigating:
+We are interested in finding
-* steady-state PDE, called Dupuit-Boussinesq approximation, from both synthetic and experimental data for a range of given input flow values.
+* A steady-state PDE, called Dupuit-Boussinesq approximation, from both synthetic and experimental data for a range of given input flow values.
-* estimation problem for the transient flow PDE, using numerical solutions from finite-difference simulations as the input data to infer both the hydraulic conductivity and the outflow boundary condition.
+* An stimation problem for the transient flow PDE, using numerical solutions from finite-difference simulations as the input data to infer both the hydraulic conductivity and the outflow boundary condition.
-* difficulties in implementing PINNs for studying this problem, for example, when the data does not perfectly match the PDEs or scaling of the misfit terms.
+* Difficulties in implementing PINNs for studying this problem, for example, when the data does not perfectly match the PDEs or scaling of the misfit terms.

 </div>